-At present, the Company has four technology platforms in its portfolio under development (each within its own subsidiary):
+At present, the Company has four technologies in its portfolio under development:

-- Dipeptidase-1 (DPEP-1) Inhibitors currently the Company's lead platform targeting the enzyme DPEP-1.
-Lead drug candidate Metablok has the potential to treat or prevent DPEP-1 mediated organ inflammation which often results in organ damage or failure, including in the case of sepsis: - AB569 a new drug candidate for treating or preventing antibiotic resistant bacterial infections, primarily in the lungs, and wounds; - Borg: Peptide-Solid Surface Interface binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and - MetaMx TM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+• Metablok - currently the Company's lead program and primary focus.
+Lead drug candidate Metablok (or 'LSALT peptide') has the potential to treat or prevent dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver or kidneys which often results in organ damage or failure, including in the case of sepsis;

+• AB569 - a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, and wounds;

+• Borg: Peptide-solid surface interface - binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and

+• MetaMx \square - proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.

-The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.
+The Company owns, or has exclusive licensing rights on the intellectual property ("IP") emanating from the programs listed above.